Dick Dull

-Richard Dull (born c.
-1945) is an American former athletic director and athlete.
+Richard Dull (1945 – January 6, 2026) was an American athletic director and athlete.
 He served as the athletic director of the University of Maryland from 1981 to 1986, including during the death of Len Bias, which prompted Dull's resignation.
-He has also been athletic director at the University of Nebraska at Kearney, Moravian College, California State University, Northridge, and Belmont Abbey College.
+He was also athletic director at the University of Nebraska at Kearney, Moravian College, California State University, Northridge, and Belmont Abbey College.

-Early life and college
+Early life and education

-Dull attended Biglerville High School in Biglerville, Pennsylvania, where he played basketball and competed in track and field in the javelin throw event.
+Dull was born in 1945.
+He attended Biglerville High School in Biglerville, Pennsylvania, where he played basketball and competed in track and field in the javelin throw event.
 As a sophomore, he won the state championship.
 He suffered a serious injury to his elbow ligament, but recovered and finished as a runner-up in the state championship during his senior year in 1963.
 As of 2008, he still held the school's record at 198 feet and 6 inches.

-Dull attended college at the University of Maryland, where he continued competing in the javelin throw at the intercollegiate level.
+He attended college at the University of Maryland, where he continued competing in the javelin throw at the intercollegiate level.
 As a senior in 1966, he won the Atlantic Coast Conference championship in the event at 223 feet and 3.5 inches.
 That year, he also placed in the top-ten in the NCAA event.